dantonnoriega/ultinomics.org/_posts/2016-04-14-rmarkdown-to-docx.md

 > output options `self_contained` **must** be `FALSE`.
 Otherwise, Microsoft Word will crash during the `html` to `docx` conversion.
 Keep in mind that this is the default option for `rmarkdown`.
 But I force it to be true in the `makefile`.

-Also, it doesn't matter if `keep_md: true`.
-I just prefer to have the `.md` regardless of what I'm doing.
-Basically, you want to make sure the final `html` file produce is as simple and clean as possible.
-The conversion script will do the rest.

 ## Option 2: `alt`